 The MPB fulfills both structural and trophic functions within intertidal mudflats.
 Structurally, microphytobenthic biofilms decelerate sediment resuspension and enhance mudflat stability by mitigating erosive processes (Decho, 2000).
 Trophically, they serve as a food resource for deposit-feeding and suspension-feeding invertebrates (Miller et al., 1996).
-The MPB forms the foundation of various food chains, being consumed at low tide by organisms ranging from gastropods (Savelli et al., 2018) to shorebirds (Drouet et al., 2015).
-Additionally, at high tide, tidal currents and waves can resuspend the MPB, making it available in the water column for suspension feeders and facilitating the export of a portion of its biomass to adjacent ecosystems (De Jorge and Van Beusekom, 1995; Decottignies et al., 2007).
+MPB forms the foundation of various food chains, being consumed at low tide by organisms ranging from gastropods (Savelli et al., 2018) to shorebirds (Drouet et al., 2015).
+Additionally, at high tide, tidal currents and waves can resuspend MPB, making it available in the water column for suspension feeders and facilitating the export of a portion of its biomass to adjacent ecosystems (De Jorge and Van Beusekom, 1995; Decottignies et al., 2007).